The <audience> metadata element indicates, through the value of its type attribute, the intended audience for a topic.

 Since a topic can have multiple audiences, you can include multiple audience elements.
-For each audience you specify, you can identify the high-level task they are trying to accomplish with the job attribute, and the level of experience expected with the experiencelevel attribute.
-The audience element can be used to provide a more detailed definition of values used throughout the map or topic on the audience attribute.
+For each audience you specify, you can identify the high-level task (job) they are trying to accomplish and the level of experience (experiencelevel) expected.
+The audience element may be used to provide a more detailed definition of values used throughout the map or topic on the audience attribute.

-Many of the attributes on the audience element have enumerated values, which can be restricted by using constraints or extended by using associated attributes.
-For instance, the othertype attribute can be used to extend the audience type enumeration.
+Many of the attributes on the <audience> element have enumerated values, which may be extended by using constaints or by using associated attributes.
+For instance, the @othertype attribute can be used to extend the audience type enumeration.

 For a command reference topic for experienced programmers, the following might be an appropriate indication of that audience: